InbalBolshinsky/InbalBolshinsky/README.md

 # 👋 Hi, I'm Inbal!

-I'm a 3rd and final-year Computer Science student with a passion for exploring the world of Software.
+I'm a 3rd and final-year BSc Computer Science student with a passion for exploring the world of Software.
 I love learning, experimenting with new tools, and creating projects that solve real-world problems.

 ## 👨‍🎓 About Me